 Selection of a faculty member to receive the Council of Chairs Award for Excellence in Teaching is a multi-level process.

 - Members of the Council of Chairs only may make a nomination by completing the online form below.
-Nominations are now closed.
+Nomination deadline: September 15, 2019

 - Chair/supervisor questionnaire completed by the nominating chair.